charlesnmcdowell/Jackedin/Chapter_2_Proof_of_Life.md

 Occupation: Logistics Coordinator
 Hobbies: Shopping, Travel, Gym, Hiking, Fine Dining, Outdoor Activities.

 It was technically true.
 She did like shopping—at thrift stores.
 She did like travel—when she could find a flight on points.
 She did like fine dining—on the rare occasions she could justify a forty-dollar entree.
 But the algorithm didn't want the "fine print."
 It wanted the aspirational Maya.
+It wanted the woman whose striking beauty suggested she belonged in a penthouse, not a one-bedroom in a part of town where the streetlights hummed.

 A few months ago, she had been seeing a forty-year-old truck driver named Marcus.
 It had been spicy—unpredictable, physical, intense.
 They would meet up in cheap hotels or sometimes in the cab of his truck while he was passing through town.
 It was the kind of relationship that felt like a secret fire.
 But fires burn out.
 Marcus was always on the road.
 He was a ghost in the making.
 Maya wanted stability.
 She wanted someone who worked in an office, someone who would be there on a Tuesday night.